RCElucidator7/IsometricGame/README.md

 ## Patterns implemented

 Singleton:
-I used the singleton pattern when initalising the setup for the game by loading in the images.
-The classes I used this in are the Setup interface and SetupImplementor class.
-(I have called these classes in the init() method that was used in the GameView file.
-This may be the incorrect place to have it but I couldn't find another solution at the time).
+I used the singleton pattern when calling the GameWindow class by using a method that gets an instance of the class.

 Builder:
 I used the builder pattern for creating the array values for the ground material and items on the map.
 Here I used a single